kamawui/Maze/README.md

 Additional rules:

-- Treasure and traps are generated when square area (length * width) of a maze is bigger than 15 and 20 respectively.
+- Treasure and traps are generated when square area (length * width) of a maze is bigger than 20.
 - Treasure is always placed at the most distant cell from entrance.
 - There are no traps on the ways to entrance or treasure.